graezykev/ts-eslint-standard-js/steps.md

 ## 1. Initial Setup

-If you're not setting up in a new TypeScript project, you can skip this part 1.
+If you're not setting up a new TypeScript project, you can skip this part 1.

 ### Init Git